OfficeDev/office-js-docs-pr/docs/develop/run-code-on-document-open.md

 ## Get the current load behavior

-To determine what the current startup behavior is, run the following function, which returns an `Office.StartupBehavior` object.
+To determine what the current startup behavior is, run the following method, which returns an `Office.StartupBehavior` object.

 ```JavaScript
 let behavior = await Office.addin.getStartupBehavior();